 We’ll Copy You On Every Email, Fax and Letter Sent and Received (If You Wish)

-With email, it is very easy for us to copy you on all emails, faxes and letters that we send and receive.
-We scan records into our system.
+It is very easy for us to copy you on all emails, faxes and letters that we send and receive.
+Most records are now eletronic.
 Thus, we can copy you on all documents.

 Do We Also Pay Referral Fees to Out of State Lawyers?